olentangyfrc/2025-Reefscape-Code/README.md

 - End Effector
 - Algae Arm
 - Ratchet Strap Climber
+> **TODO:** Add CAD links if we decide to release.

 Each of these subsystems has its own file within the code, defining it as a magic component.
 All components are initialized in `robot.py` which updates the states of every component, centralizing all logic.

 ### 3. 🔄 States
 Instead of using the MagicBot's `StateMachine` class, we opted for our own custom state logic this season.
-All state variables are stored in an enum, and those states are then incorporated into the `execute` method in each component which runs the logic to swap between states.
+All state variables are stored in a enum, those states are then incorporated into the `execute` method in each component, which runs the logic to swap between states.

+> **TODO**: add example component (doesn't have to be detailed)

 We opted for state-based control for three main reasons:
 1. It allows for smooth, chronological transitions between actions